Joseph Enguehard

 About me

 While being a civil servant scholar at École normale supérieure, I completed a Master’s degree in economics at Paris School of Economics.
 Before that, I followed a liberal arts curriculum, including a Bachelor degree in philosophy at the Sorbonne.
-Since starting my PhD at ENS de Lyon thanks to a government scholarship, I have made short visits to the Scuola Sant’Anna in Pisa, the Harris School in Chicago and the University of Oxford.
+Since starting my PhD at ENS de Lyon thanks to a government scholarship, I have visited the Harris School in Chicago, the University of Oxford, and LMU.
+Since 2024, I am a research fellow at the University of Bologna.

 My surname is pronounced /ɑ̃gø.aʁ/.
 Originally from Normandy, it is related to a surname found throughout the Germanic language area (with variants such as Engelhardt or Inglehart) and was probably introduced into northwest France as a result of medieval Norman settlement.